abrookins/reliable_service_calls_with_python/README.md

 *Very interesting, but I have questions*, you might be thinking!
 Here are a few worth pondering:

-### Is this a good graph?
+### Does This Graph Show a Reliable System?

+I would say yes.
 Aside from the fact that an outage occurred, the graph is pretty good.
 While the recommendations outage was going on, the homepage service maintained decent availability.

 Without timeouts or circuit breakers, the homepage service would have been unavailable until the outage was over.
 But that's not what happened --